-The Design-Builder shall avoid any impacts, permanent or temporary, to National Register of Historic Places (NRHP) eligible archaeological sites 44AB0428 and 44AB0430 during the design and construction of the Project, and shall be responsible for performing archaeological data recovery (Phase III) investigations for those portions of site 44AB0594 that will be directly impacted by project construction (Berkmar Drive Extension) as described in the draft Treatment Plan.
-In addition, the Design-Builder shall avoid any additional impacts to the Brook Hill Property (VDHR No. 002-0008) beyond the limits of disturbance depicted on the RFP Conceptual Plans. -The Design-Builder shall perform Phase II Environmental Site Assessments for the US 29 & Rio Road Grade Separated Intersection project in accordance with the most current ASTM Standard for properties in Part 2, Section 2.4.6.
+The Design-Builder shall avoid any impacts, permanent or temporary, to National Register of Historic Places (NRHP) eligible archaeological sites 44AB0428 and 44AB0430 during the design and construction of the Project, and shall be responsible for performing archaeological data recovery (Phase III) investigations for those portions of site 44AB0594 that will be directly impacted by project construction (Berkmar Drive Extension) as described in the draft Treatment Plan included in the RFP Information Package.
+In addition, the Design-Builder shall avoid any additional impacts to the Brook Hill Property (VDHR No. 002-0008) beyond the limits of disturbance depicted on the RFP Conceptual Plans.